Sperm Count Boosted by Walnuts, Reduced by Saturated Fats

 Most of us realize that walnuts are not just delicious tree nuts.
 They are also good for our heart.
-But most of us didn’t realize that walnuts were also significantly healthy for us because they increase a male’s fertility.
+But most of us didn’t realize that walnuts were also significantly healthy for us because they increase a male’s fertility and boost sperm count.

 Male fertility from walnuts